Balasiong

 Balasiong (also spelled balacion, baliciong, or balisiong) is a Filipino sword used by Muslim Filipino ethnolinguistic groups (the Moro people) in the Southern Philippines.
-It is a type of kalis but differs in that the double-edged blade isn't straight or wavy but instead slightly convex.
+It is a type of kalis but differs in that the double-edged blade is not straight or wavy but instead slightly convex.
 It also tapers sharply to the tip.
 The hilt is slightly curved, an element known as the kakatua (cockatoo).